BillyDM/awesome-audio-dsp/sections/PROGRAMMING_LANGUAGES.md

 > I often get asked about beginner-friendly DSP learning resources which focus on the [Rust](https://www.rust-lang.org/) programming language.
 Unfortunately there isn't really anything out there.
 I would suggest learning DSP in another language first and then translating that knowledge to Rust later.
 The choice of language doesn't really matter that much for learning DSP, the main difference comes when it's time to create full applications/plugins *around* your DSP code.

----

-> A new language to look out for is [Carbon](https://github.com/carbon-language/carbon-lang), which aims to be compatible with existing C++ code and libraries while providing modern features, syntax, and safety.
-It has the potential to be a great language for audio development.
-Though it's still in the early experimental stages, and it could be a few years until it's ready for use.

-> Another language to look out for is [Zig](https://ziglang.org/).
-It's still a relatively young language with a small ecosystem, but it looks very promising for writing DSP code and/or audio plugins.
-Later I might add a section going into more detail on it.

 # Domain Specific Languages

 These languages are specifically designed to write DSP code.
 These can be a great alternative if you're not into writing low-level code.